wc-donation/wc-donation-platform/readme.txt

 tweak: Show/Hide Leaderboard input fields depending on settings
 tweak: only show anonymous donation checkbox when cart contains a donation
 tweak: preselect minimum amount for variable products
+tweak: the addids parameter for the progress bar will now only take donable products into account
 chore: switch to using wc_get_template() function
 chore: use wc_price for amount suggestions
 chore: improve footer text